elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - Fixed so nfs-kernel-server is installed on the nfs node.
 - InfluxDB helm chart updated to version 4.7.0 (with InfluxDB version 1.8.0).
 - Only a single alertmanager is installed in the workload cluster if `ENABLE_CUSTOMER_ALERTMANAGER=true`.
+- Customer alertmanager is scraped by Prometheus in workload cluster so AlertmanagerDown alert is not fired.

 ### Removed
 - Unused elasticsearch output plugin parameters from fluentd.